itcnl/Coursera_CleaningData/CodeBook.md

 The `gsub` function is used to find the leading *t* and *f* in the column labels, and replace them with *time* and *freq*

 ### Step 5: Create a tiny dataset by averaging unique subject-activity identifiers
 Every column in the current *merged_actdata* contains numerical-like values except the column Activity that contains string/character.
-Therefore, this column is factorized to enable aggregation at the next step.
+Therefore, this column is first factorized to enable aggregation at the next step.

-The `aggregate` function is used to apply the function `mean` by unique **Activity** and **SubjectID**.
+Next, the `aggregate` function is used to apply the function `mean` by unique **Activity** and **SubjectID**.
 After the aggregation is done, the tidy dataset is further cleaned up to remove legacy of the aggregation and to remove the last column containing the previous character type describing the Activity.

 Lastly, the tidy dataset is written out as a *TidyData.txt* in the working directory.